JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.2/Notes.md

 Stress testing can be done to test ‘erroneous’ scenarios of the program.

 ## Heuristics
-Finding a solution that is good enough when an optimal solution is.
-Can find approximate solutions to problems that don't aren't computational (infinite time solutions).
+Heuristics is finding a solution that is good enough when an optimal solution is unknown or impossible.
+Using approximate solutions to problems that aren't computational (infinite time solutions).Not useful for problems solvable with typical methods.

-Not useful for problems solvable with typical methods Travelling Salesman Problem as well as the A* algorithm.
+Example: Travelling Salesman Problem as well as the A* algorithm.

 ## Data Mining
 Data mining is used for identifying patterns in large sets of data.
 Reveals underlying trends and relationships.
 Mining large data sets is costly on resources and processing power.